TYW-Lab/TYW-Lab.github.io/_pages/joinUs.md

 author_profile: true
 ---

 <b>For current or prospective Ph.D. students</b>: If you are interested in joining me as a Ph.D. student, please send me an email (wangty_AT_bu.edu) with your CV and publication/project list.
-There are domain-specific skills that influence which tracks you will specialize in:
+There are three different flavors of research in my lab, and one is expected to be exposed to at least two of the three tracks:

-* <u>Computational track</u>: You're keen on learning programming and machine learning to solve scientific problems.
-This often requires substantial coding, a basic understanding of computer hardware, crafting your own solutions, and lots of debugging.
+* <u>Computational track</u>: You're keen on learning programming and machine learning to solve scientific problems, which involves in-depth understanding of the underlying scientific problem and lots of coding and debugging.
-* <u>Optical instrumentation track</u>: You enjoy the process of overcoming challenges in optical experiments, which typically involve meticulous handling of sensitive instruments, effective planning and time management, and a lot of trial and error to get things to work.
+* <u>Optical instrumentation track</u>: You enjoy the process of overcoming challenges in optical experiments, which typically involves meticulous handling of sensitive instruments, effective planning and time management, and a lot of trial and error to get things to work.
 * <u>Biomedical track</u>: You're drawn to specific biological questions (e.g., in neuroscience, immunology, or genomics) that can be studied through optical imaging, with an aim to showcase your technology in real biological experiments.
-However, no matter you are more experimental or computational oriented, learning skills from the other side will significantly accelerate your research progress and enrich your scientific career.

 If you plan to apply to a Ph.D. program that starts in Fall 2024, you can consider applying to [ECE Ph.D. program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-electrical-engineering/) (in electrophysics track) and/or [BME Ph.D.
 Program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-biomedical-engineering/) at Boston University.
 Both deadlines are <b>December 15, 2023</b>.
-As a Ph.D. student in these programs, your tuition is covered by BU, and you also receive a stipend for your research or teaching activities (p.20 [ECE PhD handbook](https://www.bu.edu/eng/files/2022/09/ECE.PhD_.Handbook.pdf); [BME PhD handbook](https://www.bu.edu/eng/files/2023/10/BME-PhD-Handbook-Fall-2023.pdf)).
-There are also several graduate fellowships available for BU students to apply for ([Photonics Center](https://www.bu.edu/photonics/prt/benefits-of-a-photonics-center-phd-trainee/); p.10 of the ECE PhD handbook).
+As a Ph.D. student in these programs, your tuition is covered by BU, and you also receive a stipend for your research or teaching activities (p.20 of the [ECE PhD handbook](https://www.bu.edu/eng/files/2022/09/ECE.PhD_.Handbook.pdf); p.8 and p.21 of the [BME PhD handbook](https://www.bu.edu/eng/files/2023/10/BME-PhD-Handbook-Fall-2023.pdf)).
+Meanwhile, you are strongly encouraged to apply to internal and external graduate fellowships ([Photonics Center](https://www.bu.edu/photonics/prt/benefits-of-a-photonics-center-phd-trainee/); p.10 of the [ECE PhD handbook](https://www.bu.edu/eng/files/2022/09/ECE.PhD_.Handbook.pdf).
+Both Ph.D. programs have a rotation system for first-year Ph.D. students.
+During a rotation in my lab, you will be assigned a technical project that exercises both of your experimental and computational skills, and the extension of the

 A unique benefit of attending Boston University is its [strategic location](/contact/), which provides you with unparalleled access to academic resources, networking opportunities, and cultural enrichment.